Joshua-Kemp/BCB546/Joshua_Kemp_Unix_assignment.md

 The pipe passes that data to sort which sorts column 3 (k3) representing position data, and sorts it numerically since the option ,3n specificies that column 3 is numeric.
 The sorted data is then passed to a new file in the directory output with a name derived from the chromosome we are sorting by, and the name of the starting genotype file.

+The similar looking script just sorts in reverse by adding the r option to sort.

 ### Running the Shell Script "seperate\_by\_chr\_and\_sort\_position.sh"

 ````
-##run files through the seperation and sorting
+##run questionmark files through the seperation and sorting
 echo "starting joining process" >> ../error_report.err
-for GenoSNPfiles in *joined_*
+for GenoSNPfiles in joined_*
 do
 bash seperate_by_chr_and_sort_position.sh ${GenoSNPfiles} 2>> ../error_report.err
 done

+##run hyphen files through seperation and reverse sorting
+for GenoSNPfiles in hyphen_joined_*
+do
+bash seperate_by_chr_and_sort_position_reverse.sh ${GenoSNPfiles} 2>> ../error_report.err
+done
 ````

-If our shell script was written well all we need to do is use bash to call the script and enter our genotype files into it using a loop.
+If our shell scripts were written well all we need to do is use bash to call the script and enter our respective genotype files into.

 ### Remove Extra Unknown Chr and Missing Chr Files